Genital Tuberculosis and Infertilty

 Sometimes, the lack of symptoms makes it difficult to diagnose genital tuberculosis.
 Quite often, genital TB is an incidental finding while doing infertility workup.
 Investigations include hysteroscopy, laparoscopy, ultrasonography, Menstrual blood for culture for Mycobacterium tuberculosis organism, Endometrial curettage, Histologic examination, Chest X-ray and blood test like Complete blood count.

 Treatment Options for Genital TB

 The treatment for genital TB includes a course of antibiotics that lasts about 6-9 months.
 It is important to complete the entire course of the treatment otherwise it has high chances of relapse.

 Early detection and initiation of TB treatment could deal with the problem.
-If diagnosis is late, the damage to the reproductive system could be much more severe and irreversible.
-Once the course of anti-TB treatment is completed, chance of conceiving is as good as any other infertile person.
+If the diagnosis is late, the damage to the reproductive system could be much more severe and irreversible.
+Once the course of anti-TB treatment is completed, the chance of conceiving is as good as any other infertile person.

 GarbhaGudi is a chain of New-Generation Infertility Treatment Hospitals equipped with state-of- art-infrastructure & cutting-edge IVF Technology to address infertility issues & their emotional & mental effects on couples.
 We have a team of qualified & experienced doctors; their in-depth knowledge & expertise leaves no stone unturned to solve all your infertility issues.
 The Supportive & caring staff is always by your side to motivate & guide you throughout the journey.
 GarbhaGudi IVF, the best fertility treatment hospital in Bangalore, provides emotional support to couples facing infertility issues and sexual problemsContact Us